When it Comes to Your Freedom,

 Building a Defense Strategy

 For example, to convict you of a “serious injury” felony DUI, prosecutors must convince the jury that your drunk or impaired driving caused the crash and the related injuries.
-However, the circumstances surrounding a car crash are rarely that clear cut.
+However, the circumstances surrounding a car crash are rarely that clear-cut.
 Many times, an experienced defense lawyer can identify mistakes or reckless behaviors by other drivers that significantly contributed to or caused the wreck.
+Our team will investigate the evidence against you to find any weaknesses and use them to our advantage.

 Lessening the Penalties Against You